The trend of businesses migrating their workloads to the cloud, is expected to reach 94% by the end of 2023.

 In such circumstances, retaining these components on-premises makes economic and operational sense.

 Organizations are rarely able to keep their whole infrastructure on-premise.
 They typically migrate to a hybrid cloud environment.
-An organization does not have to use only one cloud migration technique.
+An organization does not have to use only one technique.
 Most firms use these tactics to migrate successfully to the cloud.

 Use Retain if:

 - A legacy app is incompatible with the cloud

 - You decide to revisit an app at a later stage

 - You adopt a hybrid cloud model during migration

 8 Essential Steps for a Successful Cloud Migration Strategy

 - Step #1: Know Your IT Portfolio and Its Assets